How we calculate microbiome diversity in Biomesight

 Biomesight uses the Shannon-Wiener diversity index for the above calculation.
 This is a standard measure of diversity which factors in both evenness and overall number of different organisms.

 Furthermore, we convert the the figure into a percentage value scored out of 100, to make it easier to interpret and utilize in the overall score.
-Those within the top 5% percentile of all samples, will score 100.
-The rest will see the score as a percentage of the 5% cut off point.
+Those within the top 1% percentile of all samples, will score 100.
+The rest will see the score as a percentage of the 1% percentile target.

 Lastly, is higher diversity always better?
 No, diversity is simply one measure which is why it factors into our gut health score but does not dominate the score as it weights in at 20% of the overall gut score.
 Additionally, some research studies are finding there to be a middle zone of "optimal" diversity, meaning that more diverse is not always better.